wwatson4506/sd-config-file/README.md

 boolValue3=false

 ```
+This is the contents of "test_file.txt" found in the "extras" folder that is put on an SDcard for testing.

 The supported data types which can be written to and read from the configuration file are:
 * Integer value (int)